 Don’t be put off by the list of ingredients…….
 I tend to keep a designated airtight container and when I have a spare moment, I weigh out the dry ingredients and set aside so that they are ready without the need for further preparation when I want to make the loaf.
 It is worth making sure that the dry ingredients are really thoroughly mixed and broken down for the most even textured bake.
 All the flours are found in my local health food shop, so hopefully they will be easy for you to source too.

 You will also see that I have been fairly specific about the temperature of the water that is added to the pan.
 Having had a few ‘fails’ in loaves previously where I have either under or over judged the liquid temperature when measured by hand, I have become increasingly pedantic about accuracy, to be sure that the yeast is quickly and effectively activated for the best dough rise.
 It is really worth investing in a reliable food thermometer to help you with this.
-Having been sent a Thermapen 4 to review before Christmas, I can thoroughly recommend it as a fantastic tool (you can see my review here).
+Having been sent a Thermapen 4 to review before Christmas, I can thoroughly recommend it as a fantastic tool.
 You may also note that I have weighed the water, again for accuracy.

 I’m not sure I have much more to add…… I just hope that this recipe brings those of you who try it as much bready joy as we have had…… Let me know if you try it!

 NOTE : Gluten Free Alchemist is now proud to share a new and improved gluten free Bread Maker Recipe.
 I’d love you to check it out x

 I’m sharing this incredible loaf with the following :